Macroscopic fluctuation theory of interacting Brownian particles: Current and density correlations in arbitrary dimension

 We now turn to the determination of the dynamical two-point correlations, by relying on the evolution equations~(\ref{eq:ConsEqDens},\ref{eq:jflucHydro}).
 Since in the large-$\Lambda$ limit the noise is small, we can expand the equations around the stationary solution,

 The equations of fluctuating hydrodynamics~(\ref{eq:ConsEqDens},\ref{eq:jflucHydro}) thus reduce to the linear equations

 which can be solved explicitly.
-This simplification is equivalent to the saddle-point calculations performed for $\Lambda \to \infty$ in the action formalism above, but since we are only interested in the two-point correlations, a direct manipulation of the equations~(\ref{eq:ConsEqDens},\ref{eq:jflucHydro}) is more straightforward.
+For the computation of the two-point correlations, the simplification~\eqref{eq:RhoJfirstorder} at leading order in $\Lambda^{-d/2}$ is equivalent to the saddle-point calculations performed for $\Lambda \to \infty$ in the action formalism above~\cite{Sadhu:2016}.
+The determination of higher-order correlation functions from this method would require expanding~(\ref{eq:ExpDensForCorrel},\ref{eq:RhoJfirstorder}) to higher orders in $\Lambda^{-d/2}$.
+These computations typically become quickly cumbersome, but since we are only interested in the two-point correlations, a direct manipulation of the equations~(\ref{eq:ConsEqDens},\ref{eq:jflucHydro}) is more straightforward than the full saddle-point computation.
 Introducing the heat kernel

 we can express $\rho_1(\V{x},t)$ as

 Performing an integration by parts in the first term yields a more convenient representation:

 This expression will be our starting point to compute various correlation functions.
 For instance,